Meet the Artist . . .Feathersmith : Natalie Mitchell

 only natural colored feathers and other organic materials, she makes

-patterns that are often described as kaleidoscope-like, reflecting
+intricate patterns that are often described as "kaleidoscope-like", reflecting

 perfect balance and symmetry.
 The symbology of animals